evanx/redex/README.md

 ## Usage

-To demonstrate a webserver, from its document root, run Redis as follows:
+To demonstrate a static web server, from the document root, run Redis as follows:
 ```shell
 nodejs ~/redixrouter/index.js http
 ```
+and then try `http://localhost:8880` in your browser.

 ### Installing